LuckPerms/LuckPerms/README.md

 ./gradlew build
 ```

-You can find the output jars in the `build/libs` directories.
+You can find the output jars in the `loader/build/libs` or `build/libs` directories.

 ## Contributing
 #### Pull Requests